qteatime/kate/docs/source/dev/manual/model/cartridges.rst

 The meta-data is itself divided into further sections:

-* **Title**: This provides information about the cartridge presentation, such as the title of the game, the thumbnail to use, etc;
+* **Presentation**: This provides information about how Kate should present your cartridge to users across the console and in the store.
+It includes the game's title, author, thumbnails, etc.

-* **Release**: This provides information about when the game was released, what kind of stability players should expect, and any usage terms;
+* **Classification**: This provides information about the content of the cartridge, such as genre, age appropriateness, and content warnings.

-* **Rating**: This provides information about the content of the cartridge, such as age appropriateness and content warnings;
+* **Legal**: This provides information about what the user is allowed to do with the cartridge, and what rights they hold.
+It includes information on the cartridge's licence and privacy policy;

-* **Play**: This provides information about how the game is played, such as accessibility and translation provisions;
+* **Accessibility**: This provides information about how the game can be played.
+It contains things such as what input methods are supported, which languages are offered, whether the cartridge has additional accessibility provisions, etc;

 .. _cartridge versioning: